jussi-kalliokoski/http.js/README.md

 Alternatively, if you don't like package managers, you can get yourself the latest version from [GitHub Releases](https://github.com/jussi-kalliokoski/http.js/releases).

+## Browser Support

+Courtesy of the test suite that's run on [BrowserStack](https://www.browserstack.com/), the officially supported browsers are as follows:

+* Chrome: Latest stable version.
+* Firefox: Latest stable version.
+* Opera: Latest stable version.
+* Internet Explorer: 9, 10, 11.
+Might work on IE8 as well, but Chai doesn't work there, so the tests aren't run there, and thus the functionality won't be guaranteed.

 ## Usage

 ### A simple request